 Child cards are for children ages 3-12.
 Most attractions do not charge for children under 3 years old.
 However, there are some exceptions (especially children's museums and attractions geared toward very young travelers).
 If you have a child under 3 years old, please check with the attraction directly in advance.
 You may be charged at the gate.

-How do I "activate" my card?
+How do I "activate" my pass?

 Simply visit your first attraction!

-Is my card valid all day?
+Is my pass valid all day?

 Yes.
 You can enter attractions at any time.